manyducksco/borf/packages/server/README.md

 // Each service is created once per request.
 // Two API calls will use two different instances, but all middleware in the same API call will use one instance. app.service("example", ExampleService, {
-  // If lifecycle is 'app', one instance is created when the app starts.
+  // lifecylce is: one instance is created when the app starts.
-  // If lifecycle is 'request', a new instance is created for each request.
-  lifecycle: "app" | "request",
   options: {
     /* service options object */
   },